bucs445fall2025/project-uchiha-clan/user_stories/browse_recipes.md

 # Browse Recipes

 ## **User Story**
-As a user, I want to be able to browse/search for recipes on the website.
+As a user, I want to be able to browse/search for recipes on the website so that I can quickly find a recipe to make.

 ---